-SNMP Is used in almost Every networking device and Computer/Server in your IT Infrastructure – We've gone through many other monitoring protocols, including WMI Monitoring tools and IP Monitoring tools and software in the past, but this article will highlight SNMP Scanning Software and tools for your network.
+SNMP Is used in almost Every networking device and Computer/Server in your IT Infrastructure – We've gone through many other monitoring protocols, including WMI Monitoring tools, IP Monitoring tools, and Network Diagnostic Tools in the past, but this article will highlight SNMP Scanning Software and tools for your network.

 What is SNMP?